 Your own research experience may predispose you to follow a deductive or quantitative approach to test a current approach to the problem.
-Alternatively, you may wish to take a more exploratory, inductive approach using qualitative methods to illuminate new thinking about a teaching problem.
-It’s really up to you what approach you take.
+Alternatively, you may wish to take a more exploratory, inductive approach using qualitative methods to illuminate new thinking about a teaching/learning problem.
+It is really up to you what approach you take.

 What kinds of problems about teaching practice interest you?

 There are some well-known areas of practice that SoTL researchers have probed through classroom projects.
-Some of these you can explore through the University of British Columbia resources made available to educators:
+Examples from SoTL projects are made available to educators to explore through the University of British Columbia resources:

-- Examine each of the practice resource links provided in this section and the SoTL Explorer.
+- Examine each of the practice resource links provided in the Considerations section of the Scholar Module and the UBC SoTL Explorer.

-- Use your padlet note at http://tiny.cc/extend-scholarship to further refine your thinking about an area of research interest and a potential framework you are considering.
+- Edit your SoTL Research Plan (Google Doc or MS Word) to describe your thinking about an area of research interest and a potential framework you are considering.

 - If you are using a Google Doc, click the Share button in the top right, then Get Sharable Link to find the web address for sharing your document.
 If you are using MS Word, you can upload your file.
 Either way, this is how you can share your planning in a response to the Refine Your SoTL Plan activity.

 As evidence of completion, please plan to enter the web address for your response in the Scholar badge submission form.